Do I actually need social media?

 It is also important to have your book cover front and center on your homepage so people know what they are ordering.
 If you are an author of multiple books, you can include your newest book on the homepage, with a tab on the website to all of your other books.
 You can also include a brief description of the book (25-100 words) on the homepage.
 I wouldn’t recommend a long description on the homepage, because again, short attention spans!

-About page: author information
+About page: Author information

 This is usually where visitors go to learn more information about the author: you!
 It makes the most sense to include your author headshot and your professional bio in this section.
 (Check out our blog post on the importance of headshots if you’d like more info!)